 The methodology used is "learning by doing", a hands-on approach, enabling the students to follow their own pace.
 The teacher, after explaining the project, became a tutor, answering questions and helping students on their learning experience.

 Communication Technology (CT) skills

-- Understand ICT workflow in cloud computing.

-- Manage multitasking.

-- · Deal with main issues using technology in class.

-- Record, edit and deliver audio and video.

-- Automate assessments and results.
+- a.
+Understand ICT workflow in cloud computing. - b.
+Manage multitasking. - c.
+Deal with main issues using technology in class. - d.
+Record, edit and deliver audio and video. - e.
+Automate assessments and results.

 Teaching tools